mas-bandwidth/gafferongames/content/post/integration_basics.md

 I could present to you RK4 in form of general mathematical equations, but seeing as my target audience for this article are programmers, not mathematicians, I will explain using code instead.

-So before we go any further lets define the state of an object as a struct in C++ so that we have both position and velocity values conveniently stored in one place:
+So before we go any further let's define the state of an object as a struct in C++ so that we have both position and velocity values conveniently stored in one place:

         struct State
         {